DevAgnihotri/MCA_Sem_2/DSA/Questions.md

     1. Write recursive algorithms for Pre-Order, Post-Order, and In-Order traversals of a binary tree.
     2. Short note on tree traversal.
     3. Discuss the concept of inorder *successor* and inorder *predecessor* in a Binary Search Tree.
+    4. The pre-order and in-order traversal of binary tree is given below, construct the
+tree:
+preorder:-FAEKCDHGB
+in-order:-EACKFHDBG

 3. **Memory Representation**
     1. Give static and dynamic memory representation of a binary tree.